The-Eric-Experiment/tee-blog-contents/pages/destinations.md

 - [Cheapskate's Guide](https://cheapskatesguide.org/) - A simple blog with a LOT of interesting articles.

 - [Vistaserv.net](https://www.vistaserv.net/) - They describe themselves as "a grass-roots web hosting initiative hailing from Thornbury, Australia.
 Inspired by the quirky web of the 90s, we allow users to create home pages, your own little sandbox on the World Wide Web, as it were".
 It's another cool hosting website for personal pages.

+- [3GI Industries](https://www.the3gi.com/) - I don't know what this is, but I like it.

+- [The Top Notch List of Top Shelf Links](https://demlinks.com/) - Created by Richard Bettridge, the creator of The Old Net.
+This is basically a list of links built with such style that will defintelly bring your cpu its knees.

+- [Richard Bettridge](https://richardbettridge.com/) - The personal website of Richard Bettridge, the creator of The Old Net, with all of the projects he's worked on.

 ## Computing Resources {#computingresources}